loosolab/Datenanalyse-2021/wp3/README.md

 Installation
 ------------
 Simply clone this repository.
-Before running the clustering script you will need to also install pysam(ref) in your python environment.
-Aslo for processing the data the use of SAM-Tools is recommended.
+Before running the clustering script you will need to also install [pysam](https://pypi.org/project/pysam/) in your python environment.
+Aslo for processing the data the use of [SAM-Tools](https://www.htslib.org/download/) is recommended.

 You also need to download the [TOBIAS snakemake repository](https://github.molgen.mpg.de/loosolab/TOBIAS_snakemake) and set up the anaconda environment with the yml file provided in it like this: